sdetoni-prj/Fabric_LineageExtractor/README.md

 1. it sets up authentication and data structures in memory (initially empty dataframes) to store results

-2. it provides some examples of use of Semantic Link Lab, Scanner APIs, etc. to illustrate ways for extracting Fabric metadata

-3. it explores all workspaces accessible by the provided Fabric user/Service Principal, and it extracts:
+2. it explores all workspaces accessible by the provided Fabric user/Service Principal, and it extracts:

     - Tables with their columns (this uses a SQL query, therefore it can be performed also from a SQL client application external to Fabric)